Breast Cancer Immunohistochemical Image Generation: a Benchmark Dataset and Challenge Review

 Deep learning has been widely used in many computer vision tasks such as image classification \cite{he2016deep}, semantic segmentation \cite{ronneberger2015u}, and object detection \cite{ren2015faster}.
 The extension of the above technologies in the field of pathology has also become a hot research topic.
 The current applications of deep learning in pathological image analysis include tumor detection and classification, tumor segmentation, cell detection and counting, etc.

 The pioneering work \cite{janowczyk2016deep} gave a series of benchmarks for pathological image-based detection, segmentation and recognition based on Convolutional Neural Networks (CNN).
 These benchmarks include nuclei segmentation, epithelium segmentation, tubule segmentation, Invasive Ductal Carcinoma (IDC) segmentation, lymphocyte detection, mitosis detection, and lymphoma sub‑type classification.
-Inspired by the above work and driven by demand, a large number of researches on pathological image classification \cite{shao2021transmil,zou2022breast} and segmentation of tumor regions \cite{song2020clinically,wang2021medical} based on deep learning have emerged.
+Inspired by the above work and driven by demand, a large number of researches on classification \cite{shao2021transmil,zou2022breast} and segmentation \cite{song2020clinically,wang2021medical,greenwald2022whole} of pathological images based on deep learning have emerged.
 Work \cite{shao2021transmil} designed a transformer-based Multiple Instance Learning (MIL) framework, which can effectively deal with unbalanced/balanced and binary/multiple WSI classification.
 Work \cite{zou2022breast} introduced a novel Attention High-order deep Network (AHoNet) by simultaneously embedding attention mechanism and high-order statistical representation into a residual convolutional network and this network can capture more discriminative deep features for breast cancer pathological images.
-Regarding the detection and segmentation of tumor regions, works \cite{song2020clinically} and \cite{wang2021medical} used semantic segmentation models (i.e. DeepLabv3 \cite{chen2017rethinking}, DeepLabv3+ \cite{chen2018encoder}) to generate candidate cancer regions in pathological images for reference by pathologists.
+Regarding the detection and segmentation of specific pathological tissue regions, works \cite{song2020clinically} and \cite{wang2021medical} used semantic segmentation models (i.e. DeepLabv3 \cite{chen2017rethinking}, DeepLabv3+ \cite{chen2018encoder}) to generate candidate cancer regions in pathological images for reference by pathologists.
+Work \cite{greenwald2022whole} introduced TissueNet, an extensively annotated tissue image dataset designed for training cell segmentation models.
+This dataset was employed to train Mesmer, a segmentation model that outperforms previous algorithms in terms of accuracy.
 Furthermore, some researchers used multi-task learning to analyze pathological images \cite{graham2023one} to realize the segmentation and classification tasks in one model.
 These studies have greatly promoted the development of computer-aided diagnosis.
 In clinical practice, some mature algorithms have been deployed to the front line, and these algorithms are able to automate repetitive and time-consuming tasks, playing a huge role in reducing the clinical workload of pathologists.